imacat/mia-accounting-django/README.rst

 first revision was in Perl/Mojolicious_ in 2019.
 This is the second revision in Python/Django in 2020.

 The Mia!
-Django accounting application comes with two parts:
+Accounting Django application comes with two parts:

 - The ``accounting`` application contains the main accounting application.